blurbdust/blurbdust.github.io/README.md

 ## Almost noon delight
 Morning everyone, what have I been up to you ask?
 Good question.
 School mostly.
 I did manage to get object recognition and classification working with [OpenCV and Tensorflow](https://twitter.com/Blurbdust/status/900207128283144192) so that's cool.

-I stopped trying to hack in support for the PlutoSDR into gr-osmosdr beause [csete](http://oz9aec.net/) already [did](https://github.com/csete/gr-osmosdr-gqrx/tree/plutosdr).
+I stopped trying to hack in support for the PlutoSDR into gr-osmosdr because [csete](http://oz9aec.net/) already [did](https://github.com/csete/gr-osmosdr-gqrx/tree/plutosdr).
 I saw [this](https://wiki.analog.com/university/tools/pluto/users/customizing) wiki page when I first got the SDR but I thought it only pertained to preproduction hardware so I didn't try it and chance that I would brick the device.
 Someone else did try and it worked so I tried it and I can confirm it works as well!
 Now I get 70MHz - 6GHz with 56MHz of bandwidth!
 That's insane for being $99!

 Along the lines of updates, I am now running Arch on my laptop and I'm loving it so far.
 Everything is snappy and super lightweight compared to Windows.
-I was trying to get away with using a VM and the Linux subsystem but I contasntly wanted Linux running natively so I switched.
+I was trying to get away with using a VM and the Linux subsystem but I constantly wanted Linux running natively so I switched.
 I also got a license for Binary Ninja and installed the majority of the tools listed [here](https://github.com/zardus/ctf-tools.git) for the various CTFs I participate in.

-Transistioning to cybersecurity now, a class that I am in requires a research project and a demonstration.
-My project is arbitary code execution on iOS.
+Transitioning to cybersecurity now, a class that I am in requires a research project and a demonstration.
+My project is arbitrary code execution on iOS.
 I know that is a very distant goal currently.
 My backup plan, which was already approved, is explaining how an already known vulnerability works as well as writing my own exploit for it.
 That is a lot less difficult than finding my own bugs and writing and exploit for them.
 I am very aware how difficult this project will be and I'm charging full steam ahead.
 I'm already on Chapter 5 of the iOS Hacker's Handbook so things are starting to make sense as to how iOS works (as of iOS 5.1.1).
 I know there are a ton of new things that I need to learn before getting to modern day iOS such as 64-bit ARM assembly, KPP, and surely a huge list I can't think of before drinking coffee.
 (Coffee is done now).

 # August 15th, 2017